Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Display a message whenever the abilities activate/deactivate.
 			// --
+			// Combine numbers in any order for different results.
+			// Character limit: 3
+			// --
-			// 0: OFF
+			// Empty: OFF
-			// 1: ON, display message only when "Pyro Hit" is on.
+			// 1: Display message only when "Pyro Hit" is enabled.
-			// 2: ON, display message only when "Ability Enabled" is set to 1 or 3.
+			// 2: Display message only when "Ability Enabled" is set to 1 or 3.
-			// 3: ON, display message only when "Ability Enabled" is set to 2 or 3.
+			// 3: Display message only when "Ability Enabled" is set to 2 or 3.
-			// 4: ON, display message when 1 and 2 apply.
-			// 5: ON, display message when 1 and 3 apply.
-			// 6: ON, display message when 2 and 3 apply.
-			// 7: ON, display message when 1, 2, and 3 apply.
 			"Ability Message"				"0"

 			// The Super Tank's speed boost value when on fire.